DHCP: Detecting Hallucinations by Cross-modal Attention Pattern in Large Vision-Language Models: Introduction

-Our main contributions are summarized as follows: (1) We are the first to identify significant differences in cross-modal attention patterns between hallucination and non-hallucination samples.
-(2) We introduce DHCP, a novel, simple, effective and efficient method for distinguishing hallucination samples from non-hallucination ones based on cross-modal attention patterns.
-(3) Extensive experimental results demonstrate that DHCP consistently delivers strong performance in hallucination detection across both discriminative and generative hallucination evaluation tasks.
+Our main contributions can be summarized as follows: (1) We uncover significant differences in cross-modal attention patterns between hallucination and non-hallucination samples within LVLMs.
+(2) We propose DHCP, a novel, simple, effective, and efficient approach for distinguishing hallucination samples from the others by analyzing cross-modal attention patterns.
+DHCP eliminates the need for additional training or complex reasoning about LVLMs; instead, it employs a lightweight detector trained to monitor and evaluate the cross-modal attention of LVLMs.
+(3) Through comprehensive experiments across both discriminative and generative hallucination evaluation tasks, we demonstrate that DHCP consistently achieves strong performance in detecting hallucinations, showcasing its robustness and reliability.
+We believe that DHCP could facilitate practical LVLM usages against hallucinations.